openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Goals

 - Provide users with a configurable option in Route API to reference externally managed certificates via secrets.
+- Provide smooth roll out of new certificates on OpenShift router when referenced certificates are renewed (secret containing the certificate is updated).

 ### Non-Goals

 - Provide certificate life cycle management controls on the Route API (expiryAfter, renewBefore, etc).
-- Provide smooth roll out of new certificates on OpenShift router when referenced certificates are renewed (secret containing the certificate is updated).
+- Modify ingress-to-route controller behaviour to use `.spec.tls.certificateRef`
+- Extend this feature to cover CA certificate or destination CA certificate in the Route API.

 ## Proposal